yans3n/sequelize-hapi-example/README.md

 sequelize-hapi-example
 ======================

-Like https://github.com/sequelize/express-example but use Hapi.JS instead of Express.JS
+This is a fork of https://github.com/sequelize/express-example but use Hapi.JS instead of Express.JS